Peachtree City, Georgia

 Cost of Living: Above the National Average

-Peachtree City (population 36,000) is 25 miles south of Atlanta in north central Georgia and is a growing master-planned city.
+Peachtree City (population 38,000) is 25 miles south of Atlanta in north central Georgia and is a growing master-planned city.
 It was chartered in 1959, and in 1975, Ladies Home Journal named it one of "America's Best Suburbs."
 It has been winning national awards ever since.
-With 125 or more neighborhoods in five separate villages, each one with its own identity and amenities, Peachtree City is serene, suburban and comfortable (but not in an eerie Stepford Wives kind of way).
+With 125 or more neighborhoods in five separate villages, each one with its own identity and amenities, Peachtree City is serene, suburban and comfortable.

 Thirty-five percent of residents are age 45 or better.
 Most lean to the right politically, and nearly 50% have at least a four year college degree.
 The city has some racial diversity and has grown by 2% during the last decade.
 The crime rate is well below the national average.
 The cost of living is 12% above the national average.

 Early on, the idea in Peachtree City was to integrate homes and businesses in such a way as to create harmony, and a mix of carefully arranged residences, open spaces, recreation centers and shopping districts has accomplished this.
 The city is spread across 15,500 acres, most of which are thick with greenery, and its five villages are Aberdeen and Glenloch (with homes built in the 1970s and 1980s), Braelinn and Kedron (with homes built in the 1990s and 2000s) and Wilksmoor Village (also known as West Village), the most recently developed village.
 The median home price is $398,000, an 8% increase over last year.